rileydakota/aws-s3-threat-data-aggregator/README.md

 The construct requires the following parameters:
 - **Bucket**: expects an AWS-CDK [Bucket](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.Bucket.html) object
 - **DataSourceUrl**: This is the URL where the data is located
 - **DataSourceName**: The name of the data source.
-This will be used an a prefix for the key of the file in S3, as well as to properly restrict the privileges of the IAM Role for each function to only the required S3 Prefixes
+This will be used as a prefix for the key of the file in S3, as well as to properly restrict the privileges of the IAM Role for each function to only the required S3 Prefixes
 - **Interval**: expects an Interval enum (exported from the construct file).
 Supports specifying Hourly, Daily, Weekly, or Monthly data collection intervals currently.

 You can either take this repository directly and just modify the contents of [aws-s3-threat-data-aggregator-stack.ts](lib/aws-s3-threat-data-aggregator-stack.ts) by adding/removing additional ThreatDataFetcher constructs for the sources you desire from the stack or importing `Interval` and `ThreatDataFetcher` from the threat-data-fetcher.ts file in your own CDK files as shown in the example above.